Jackson-Vieira/TDD/apps/tdd-by-example-kent-beck/src/bank_system/README.md

      3. Write tests to verify that funds are transferred correctly between accounts.

 6. **Account History:**
    - As an account holder, I want to view the history of transactions on my account.
+[X]
    - Acceptance Criteria:
      - The system should maintain a log of deposits, withdrawals, and transfers.
+[X-Transfer]
+     - The log must be include "type", "amount", "created_at", "to" if is transfer type
    - Tasks:
      1. Implement a transaction history log in the `BankAccount` class.
      2. Use the Observer pattern to update the log on each transaction.